 For security, Django requires white listing your server's domain(s) in the ALLOWED\HOST variable.
 Ordinarily this is hardcoded into the settings.py file.
-GovReady-Q allows the ALLOWED\HOST to be set by a combination of the host and organization-parent-domain environment settings so the values can be passed at runtime.
+GovReady-Q allows the ALLOWED\HOST to be set by the host environment settings so the values can be passed at runtime.